NetSys/kappa/quick-start.md

 ---
-layout: default
+layout: doc
+title: Quick-Start Tutorial
+category: user-guide
 ---
-# Quick-Start Tutorial
+* TOC
+{:toc}

 In this tutorial, we will set up the {{ site.name }} framework and use it to run a simple "factorial" application on the
 [AWS Lambda](https://aws.amazon.com/lambda/) serverless platform.